Sexual crimes are regarded as extremely serious by the police and criminal justice system, particularly if:

 If a reported sexual offence moves ahead to a prosecution, all the witness statements that led to that decision will go forward as part of the evidence, which is likely to be heard in court.
 The defence are entitled to disclosure of all of those statements at that stage.
 Witnesses may be required to make additional appearances in court once the trial has started.

 How does the CPS decide whether to prosecute?

 As prosecuting someone has serious effects on that person’s life, there are strict rules in place to guide the process.
 The CPS has two main concerns when deciding whether to prosecute:

-The evidence part is clear: if there is not enough evidence to suggest that a jury is more likely than not to find a defendant guilty, then the CPS will not let the case go to prosecution.
-Public interest can vary more from case to case, and has particular relevance to sexual crimes.
+The evidence element is clear: if there is not enough evidence to suggest that a jury is more likely than not to find a defendant guilty, then the CPS will not let the case go to prosecution.
+Public interest can vary from case to case and has particular relevance to sexual crimes.

-If you are being investigated or accused of a sexual crime or offence, it is crucial you seek confidential, expert advice about how to proceed as soon as possible.
-We have an established history of defending all types of sexual offences, especially complex, historic and serious ones.
-For more information about how sexual charges can develop, discussed in complete confidence, please call 0333 202 0972 or make an enquiry.
+If you have been accused of committing a sexual crime or offence, it is crucial you seek confidential, expert legal advice about how to proceed as soon as possible.
+At Lawtons, we have an established history of defending all types of sexual offences, especially complex, historic and serious cases.